insen/blog/_posts/2017-09-24-Azure-AAD-with-Office-365.md

     -   scope: a space-delimited list of access scopes that the app requires.
 For access to all outlook shared readable calendars in our Active Directory We have specified the following
         - scope=openid+https://office.outlook.com/Calendars.Read.Shared

-__Key things to remember__
+__Theory - Key things to remember__
 -   Previous versions had the domain `login.windows.net`.
 Some blogs use this.
 This is now not exposed, even though, based on inspection of HTTP headers, can be seen to be active in the background.
 -   Also note we have two versions of the current endpoint as well - v1.0 and v2.0, and v2.0 has some differences from v1.0, viz., *v2.0 endpoint does not understand the query parameter 'resource' and throws an error*.
 -   For multi-tenant apps, replace *tenantId* with *'common'*.
 -   The keys given to us from Azure app registration are __*clientId, tenantId, clientSecret*__.
 However, in the authorize call, the API expects the query parameters as *underscore_separated*, i.e., as __*client_id, tenant_id, and client_secret*__.
 I got stuck here for a while too.

-__OAuth response__
+__Theory - OAuth response__

 The authorization takes the required query string parameters, in our case, returns an authentication code.
 This is one of the possible variations on the request.

-Using OAuth, authentication is redirected to your organizations windows active directory SSO page, so that you can log in with your windows credentials.
+Using OAuth, authentication is redirected to your organizations Windows Active Directory SSO page, so that you can log in with your Windows credentials.

 It then returns the code to the *response_uri* specified.
 The *code* looks like this

     QABAAIAAAABlDrqfEFlSaui6xnRjX5Ef_{removed_lots_of_crazy_characters_here}_OSXEQcdFf2RLPAXbz30RgbyAA

-#### Scopes in brief.
+#### Theory - Scopes in brief.

 Scopes correspond to permissions which the account making the Rest API call will need to successfully interact with Azure resources.
 In our case, it the application corresponding to the *clientId* which needs the permissions, as we are logging on to our tenant as this client, i.e. we will use this *clientId* during the logon/authorize call.